linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part2.rst

 In the minix case, the function is :c:func:`minix_create`.
 This function is called by the ``open`` and ``creat`` system calls.
 Such a function performs the following operations:

   #.
-Introduces a new entry into the physical structure on the disk; the update of the bit maps on the disk must not be forgotten.
+Introduces a new entry into the physical structure on the disk; the update of the bit maps on the disk must bot be forgotten.
   #.
 Configures access rights to those received as a parameter.
   #.
 Marks the inode as dirty with the :c:func:`mark_inode_dirty` function.
   #.
 Instantiates the directory entry (``dentry``) with the ``d_instantiate`` function.